 If special consideration is required for the marking of an assessment item, an extension form should not be submitted.
 Applications for Special Consideration are submitted here.

-Students who are suffering long-term illness or difficulties should contact Access & Inclusion.
+Students who are suffering long-term illness or difficulties should contact Access & Inclusion to investigate implementing an Education Access Plan (EAP).

 To ensure equity and transparency in the granting of extensions across the College, the Dean of the ANU College of Law has made a determination that extensions will be governed by the College Student and Education Support team in liaison with the Associate Dean (Education).